A computational model of twisted elastic ribbons: End-to-End Twisting

 (Recall that $\alpha = \eta^2 / T$.)
-The exponent $\beta$ is extracted from the slope of the amplitude curve in log--log space, shown in the inset of Fig.~\ref{fig:wrinkling_analysis}d.
-Chopin and Kudrolli \cite{chopin_disclinations_2016} estimated that $\beta \approx 2/3$ for ribbons in the small $T$ regime.
-We find in Fig.~\ref{fig:beta} that this is a good estimate.
-However, the scatter of these data suggest some dependence of $\beta$ on the thickness of the sheet: the amplitude of the wrinkles increases more rapidly (larger value of $\beta$) for thicker ribbons.
+The exponent $\beta$ is extracted from the \reva{sizeable linear portion of the} slope of the amplitude curve in log--log space, shown in the inset of Fig.~\ref{fig:wrinkling_analysis}d.
+Fig.~\ref{fig:beta} shows the extracted $\beta$ from the fits as a function of $T$ for the three different ribbon thickness probed in our simulation.
+We find that $\beta =0.59\pm 0.05$ is approximately constant, albeit with some scatter which may suggest some dependence of $\beta$ on the thickness of the sheet: the amplitude of the wrinkles increases more rapidly (larger value of $\beta$) for thicker ribbons.
 This is most likely because thicker ribbons have longer buckling wavelengths $\lambda_\text{lon}$, with fewer total ridges fitting along the length of the ribbon.
-Once the magnitude of the stress reaches the compressive ``cap'', all excess strains must be converted to bending energy.
-The number of ridges in a ribbon is fixed by $h$ and $T$, so for the longer wavelengths to hold the necessary amount of bending energy in a smaller number of ridges, the amplitude must grow more quickly.
+The $\beta$ found in our simulations is similar to that reported by Chopin and Kudrolli~\cite{chopin_disclinations_2016} based on experimental measurements which had more limited precision.
+While analytical calculations are currently lacking, we hope that our results will lead to further work in this direction.

-We measure the width of the wrinkled zone \cite{chopin_roadmap_2014,chopin_disclinations_2016} by identifying peaks in the second derivative of the amplitude profile (Fig.~\ref{fig:amplitude}b), and plot this $r_{\text{wr}}$ as a function of $\eta$ in Fig.~\ref{fig:ntvft}a (left panels).
-Chopin et al.\@ predicted that for a ribbon of finite thickness, $r_{\text{wr}} = 0$ until the critical $\eta_{\text{lon}}$ after which $r_{\text{wr}}$ might jump directly to the NT curve (\cite{chopin_roadmap_2014}, Eq.~(3)),
+We measure the width of the wrinkled zone $r_{\text{wr}}$ by identifying ``knee'' of the amplitude profile (Fig.~\ref{fig:amplitude}b), and plot this $r_{\text{wr}}$ as a function of $\eta$ in Fig.~\ref{fig:ntvft}a.
+Chopin et al.~\cite{chopin_roadmap_2014} predicted that for a ribbon of finite thickness, $r_{\text{wr}} = 0$ until the critical $\eta_{\text{lon}}$ after which $r_{\text{wr}}$ might jump directly to the NT curve (\cite{chopin_roadmap_2014}, Eq.~(3)),

 and eventually progress to following the FT curve (\cite{chopin_roadmap_2014} Eq.~(50)),